Decorating & Design

-During party season, it’s common to put floral arrangements in the front hall and on the dining table.
+During party season, it’s common to put floral arrangements in the front hall and on the dining table, you would like some more tips about this how to stage during party season, check with event rentals Seattle.
 But what about your bar area?
 Here, feathery maidenhair and asparagus ferns are planted amongst moss, proving that gorgeous greenery can stand on its own, sans flowers.
 Potted in a ceramic bowl, this arrangement is a stylish alternative to a bouquet, making it a perfect hostess gift.

 Produced by Stacey Smithers / Floral arrangements by Todd Caldwell